-To avoid double counting in the demographic tabulations, patients are allocated to the last category in which they appear.
-The category most affected by this will be age group as age is calculated at the time of supply, and patients' ages will be one year greater for prescriptions supplied after their birthday than before it.
+To avoid double counting patients are allocated to the last category in which they appear.
+The reporting category most affected by this will be age group, as age is calculated at the time of supply, and patients' ages will be one year greater for prescriptions supplied after their birthday than before it.

-State and territory are determined by DoH according to the patient's residential address.
+State and territory are determined by the Department of Health according to the patient's residential address.
 If the patient's state or territory is unknown, then the state or territory of the pharmacy supplying the item is reported.